| |

 More Home Decor Patterns

-This tree skirt pattern is great for any beginners who are learning how to knit.
+This tree skirt pattern is a great way for beginners to practice their knit stitches.

-For more free patterns that have been knit with 25mm (US 50) size needles please take a look at these posts:
+For more holiday projects and free patterns, please take a look at these posts:

 Christmas tree skirt with pom poms